 (Google Alert cancelled)

-If you want Google to send our alerts via email, you can configure rules in your email application to automatically redirect all alerts to one or more folders.
-This will help to keep your alerts organized and easier to track and sort through.
+If you would like alerts to be delivered via email to your inbox, you can configure rules in your email program to redirect alerts automatically to one or more email folders.
+This will help keep your alerts organized and easier to sort through.

 If your alerts are sent out via RSS feed, you can use a feed reader to view the information on your smart phone or mobile device.

-Once your alerts are set up, you can monitor information about keywords, brands, the competition, etc., or create web content on the latest news and updates in your topic of choice.
+Once you have set up your alerts, you can monitor information about topics, names, competitors, etc., or create content in your topic of choice.

-How To Display News Items From Google Alerts On Your Blog
+How To Republish News Items From Google Alerts On Your Site

-You can publish news items directly from Google Alerts on your WordPress your blog as blog posts or as a ‘widgetized’ item on your sidebar.
+You can repost news items directly from Google Alerts on your WordPress your blog as blog posts or as a ‘widgetized’ item on your sidebar.

 Let’s take a look at both methods: